dminear/easy-touch-raspberry-pi/README.md

 B side.
 I also put a 1K resister across the A/B line as the line length is about 30 feet of wire (I didn't want to cut it yet).

+From my understanding of the MAX481 datasheet, the A line is the non-inverting line, and the B line is the inverting.
+Also, a more positive voltage on the A line is a logic 1 on the TTL side.

 I wrote a small python program to talk to the serial port and dump the hex bytes that I receive.
 The RX LED seems to blink like there is some small and larger data packets, so it's looking good.
 I do decode the string